Code of Conduct

 In the interest of fostering a productive environment, we as contributors and maintainers pledge to making participation in our project and our community a productive and discrimination-free experience for everyone, regardless of age, disability, ethnicity, sex characteristics, gender, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We are a dedicated bunch of people, working on Community Apps for TrueNAS SCALE.
+We are a dedicated bunch of people, working on Helm Charts and Apps for multiple platforms

-- Keep things on-topic and arguments to designated channels - Check channel descriptions and pins for channel-specific rules
+- Read Channel Descriptions - Keep things on-topic and arguments to designated channels I.e. Check channel descriptions and pins for channel-specific rules

 - No spamming - No link, text, or ASCII spam; no giant walls of text/links; and no all CAPS posts.

 - No NSFW/NSFL content outside of designated channels- This includes your avatar.

 - No begging or advertising - This includes soft begging.
 No referral links.
 No buying/selling/trading